Case8 For Better SpO2 Monitoring - PI (Pulse-amplitude Index)

-The SpO2 value is often affected by the patient’s condition, artifacts created by external devices or by inappropriate attachment of probes, while monitoring continuously.
+When monitoring continuously, the SpO2 value is often affected by the patient’s condition, artifacts created by external devices or by inappropriate attachment of probes.

-For other three features, please see in each page.
+For the other three features, please see each of the following pages.
 Signal Quality Index, Sensitivity Mode, and Response.

 Pulse-amplitude Index (PI)

-The Pulse-amplitude Index, PI, indicates the percentage of pulsatile signal in the entire transmitted infrared signal.
-It fluctuates depending on the size of transmitted signal and the pulsatile signal obtained from a probe attached to a patient.
+The Pulse-amplitude Index, PI, indicates the percentage of the pulsatile signal as a proportion of the entire transmitted infrared signal.
+It fluctuates depending on the size of transmitted signal and the size of the pulsatile signal obtained from the probe attached to the patient.

-PI can be used as an index to confirm the circulation of the attachment site as well as to check the condition of an attachment site of SpO2 probe so if the attachment site is too thick or if a SpO2 probe is inappropriately attached, transmitted light intensity decreases, meaning the PI value becomes low.
+PI can be used as an index to confirm the circulation of the attachment site as well as to check the condition of an attachment site of SpO2 probe so if the attachment site is too thick or if an SpO2 probe is inappropriately attached, the intensity of the transmitted light decreases, meaning the PI value becomes low.

-When the PI is low, following situation might be happening.
+When the PI is low, any of the following situations might be happening.

 - Measurement site is cold

-In case the PI value is low, confirm the probe attachment condition as it may block blood flow of the measurement site due to the high pressure if the probe is attached too tight.
+If the PI value is low, check the probe attachment as the probe may block blood flow of the measurement site due to the high pressure if it is attached too tight.